Skip to content

 Worked.
 Productive.
 But the daily-driver budget was metered, and the agent was something CorvidLabs paid to use, not something it owned.

-Read the platform: corvid-agent.
-Read the next runner: Merlin.
-Read the strategy that connects them: the dependency chain.
+Read the runner: Merlin.
+Read the strategy behind it: the dependency chain.

 How we work